ranjeetkumar-rgb/hmsindia/LOCAL_DEVELOPMENT_README.md

 # HMS India - Local Development Guide

-This guide will help you set up and run your HMS India application locally using Docker.
+This guide will help you set up and run your HMS India application locally using traditional PHP/Apache/MySQL setup.

 ## 🚀 Quick Start